Rushitha1309/hello-py/README.md

 - **[Kaggle Credit Card Fraud](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud/data) dataset** (`creditcardfraud`): A popular real-world dataset containing anonymized credit card transactions labeled as fraudulent or legitimate.
 It is extremely imbalanced, with fraudulent cases making up only a tiny fraction of the data.
 The project loads this dataset via `kagglehub`, and supports optional subsampling to speed up experiments.

 > [!NOTE]
-> The minimum F1 score set to achieve is 0.75 for the Kaggle imbalanced dataset.
+> The minimum F1 score set to achieve is 0.75 for the above Kaggle imbalanced dataset.

 ### 1.3 Approach
 The agent plans over multiple conversation turns, choosing from paid and free tools to maximize F1 under a budget.
 Core loop: